monking/php-oauth/README.md

 Fedora.

-If you want the labeling of the `data/` directory to survive file system relabling you have to update the policy as well.
+If you want the labeling of the `data/` directory to survive file system relabeling you have to update the policy as well.

-FIXME: add how to update the policy...
+*FIXME*: add how to update the policy...

 # Apache
 There is an example configuration file in `docs/apache.conf`.